 We left the main road and climbed through a sub-division to a high hill that overlooked the harbour.
 Far below we got a great view of Ensenada.
 With our cruise ship sitting in port.

 We were delighted with our jeep tour to the Guadalupe wine valley region.
 Wine tasting in Ensenada at Monte Xanic was so much better than we expected.
 It was a great winery.
 And the wines were varied and tasty.

 This was definitely a wine region we wanted to re-visit.
-We were so glad we made this brief stop in Ensenada on our cruise along the California coast.
+We were so glad we made this brief stop in Ensenada on our wine tasting trip along the California coast.
 After we left port, we had one day at sea before we arrived in San Francisco to enjoy the day visiting with friends.

 Have you done wine tasting in Ensenada Mexico?
 Was it a wonderful surprise?